rsandz/Incident-Response-Project/README.md

 	- The following are the config values that you should take a look at.
 		1. log_threshold -> Verbosity of logs at application/logs
 		2. base_url -> Change to your website.
+		3. date_default_timezone_set -> Change to your timezone.
 2. application/config/appconfig.php --> Configuration for application
 3. application/config/database.php --> Database credentials and config
+4. application/config/email.php --> Configuration for Emails.

 If there are no users in the database, aquire the SETUP.php in the setup folder.
 Open it and edit the fields to match your desired admin credentials.
 Run the setup in your borwser by going to: